cmastrokostas/Database-Project-2019/README.md

 ## Main Task
 The basic idea of the project was to create a database to manage an event search application.
-Through our application, which was developed in Python it is possible to view and edit this database in a user-friendly way.
+Through our application, which was developed in Python it is possible to view and edit this database in a user-friendly way via a a simple menu.

 ## ERD
 ![ERD](/erd.png)